learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 **This time, however, you're not locked in.**

-Kubernetes is a major open source effort, and you're free to download, customise it and contribute back.
+Kubernetes is a major open source effort which you're free to download, customise and contribute to.

 _Is it secure?_